How to Use K-means for Big Data Clustering?: Proposed Algorithm

-After solving the subproblems $X_i$, which can be performed in parallel, the obtained local solutions are in some way aggregated to form a solution for the original problem $X$.
-This approach can be regarded as an instance of the more general divide-and-conquer algorithm design paradigm.

-In other words, we have two main phases for solving an optimization task: decomposition and aggregation.
-Decomposition of a large dataset into relatively small portions and their subsequent parallel processing is known to be one of the practical tools for improving scalability~\cite{Krassovitskiy2020}.
+After solving the subproblems defined on $X_i$ for $i \in \N_q$, which can be performed in parallel, the obtained local solutions are aggregated in some way to form a solution for the original problem defined on $X$.
+This approach is an instance of the more general divide-and-conquer paradigm.
+In other words, there are two main phases for solving an optimization task: decomposition and aggregation.
+The decomposition of a large dataset into relatively small samples and their subsequent parallel processing using multiple processors is a practical tool for improving scalability~\cite{Krassovitskiy2020}.

-The performance of most MSSC algorithms will suffer when applied to huge amounts of data due to their iterative nature and poor temporal locality across iterations.
-Using the “less is more” and MSSC decomposition approaches, a new heuristic is built for faster and more accurate big data clustering using any appropriate MSSC algorithm as a basic heuristic.
-The generalized version of the proposed heuristic is shown in Algorithm~\ref{Alg3}.

-We have used the following combination of basic heuristics: K-means as $MSSC$ and K-means++ as $Init$.
-However, any other combinations of suitable heuristics can be used as well.
-It is only necessary that they are fast and accurate enough.
-Due to the relative simplicity of these basic heuristics, the combination of K-means and K-means++ leads to the efficiency of the proposed heuristic as a whole.
-The initialization of the first chunk can be performed by various methods~\cite{Franti2019}, including a random initialization.
-Also, different strategies to deal with degenerate clusters can be used~\cite{Aloise2017}.
-A degenerate cluster is an equivalent term for the empty cluster.
-Often, an initially nonempty cluster becomes degenerate when all of its objects have been redistributed between other clusters in the clustering process.

-A limit on the CPU time or a maximum number of chunks to be processed can be used as the possible “stop conditions” in Algorithm~\ref{Alg3}.